Patent Pending Infringement: Everything You Need to KnowPatent Law ResourcesPatent Pending

 How Is Patent Infringement Determined?

 Each patent lists different elements that show how an invention is unique.
 To sue someone for patent infringement, you must prove that one of the elements listed in your patent has been stolen.
-There are two types of infringement cases — Literal Infringement and Doctrine of Equivalents.
+There are two types of infringement cases — Literal Infringement and the Doctrine of Equivalents.

 - Literal Infringement: This is when an accused invention has all the same elements as your patent.
 It is essentially an exact copy.